Some torsion classes in the Chow ring and cohomology of $BPGL_n$: Introduction

 \end{theorem}

 \begin{remarkthm} The sets of elements $\{\rho_{p,k}\}_{k\geq 0}$ and $\{y_{p,k}\}_{k\geq 0}$ are not algebraically independent in general.
-Indeed, when $p=n$, they both generate subalgebras of transcendental dimension $2$, in a suitable sense (See Corollary \ref{transdimension}). \end{remarkthm}
+Indeed, in the case $n=p$ considered by Vistoli \cite{Vi}, they each generate subalgebras isomorphic to a subalgebra of the polynomial algebra (over $\mathbb{Z}/p$) of $2$ generators.
+(See Corollary \ref{transdimension}). \end{remarkthm}

-One the other hand, the classes $y_{p,I}$ for $I$ of length greater then $1$ seem hard to capture, and so are their counterparts in Chow rings (if any).
-Nonetheless we are able to verify the following \begin{theorem} Let $p$ be a (not necessarily odd) prime divisor of $n$.
-Suppose that $I$ is of length greater than $1$.
-Then in $H^*_{PGL_n}$, we have $y_{p,I}=0$ if $p^2\nmid n$. \end{theorem}
+One the other hand, the classes $y_{p,I}$ for $l(I)>1$ seem hard to capture, and so are their counterparts in Chow rings (if any).
+Nonetheless, we are able to find an interesting property of these classes.
+By definition, we have $y_{p,I}\in\opn{Im}\chi^*$, a subring of $H^*_{PGL_n}$.
+In a non-negatively graded ring $R^*$ with $R^0=\Z$, an element $x$ is \emph{decomposable} if $x=\sum_i y_iz_i$ where $y_i$, $z_i$ are of degree greater then $0$.

+\begin{theorem} Let $p$ be a (not necessarily odd) prime divisor of $n$ and $p^2\nmid n$.
+If $l(I)>1$, then the class $y_{p,I}$ is decomposable in $\opn{Im}\chi^*$. \end{theorem} \begin{remarkthm} In Corollary \ref{cor:ypI} we show that for some $I$ with $l(I)>1$, the class $y_{p,I}\in\opn{Im}\chi^*$ is nonzero.
+This suggests that the homomorphism $\chi^*$ sends a nontrivial class of the form

-We proceed to discuss an application of Theorem \ref{thm2p^k+2}, for which some background is in order.
-Let $G$ be a complact topological (resp. algebraic) group.
+to $0$. \end{remarkthm} We proceed to discuss an application of Theorem \ref{thm2p^k+2}, for which some background is in order.
+Let $G$ be a compact topological (resp. algebraic) group.
 Let $h^*(-)$ be a generalized cohomology such that

 where $c_i\in h^{2i}(\mathbf{B}GL_r)$ is the $i$th universal Chern class. (resp.
 Let $h^*(-)$ be $A^*(-)$, or $A^*(-)\otimes\mathbb{Z}_{(p)}$, i.e., Chow ring localized at an odd prime $p$.)
 The \textit{Chern subring} of $h^*_G:=h^*(\mathbf{B}G)$ is the subring generated by Chern classes of all representations of $G\rightarrow GL_r$ for some $r$.
 If the Chern subring is equal to $h^*_G$, then we say that $h^*_G$ is \textit{generated by Chern classes}.